bsoist/labs/css/README.md

 ## Your Environment

 Take a look at your development environment.
 You should notice two tabs near the top.
-One for each of the two files you'll be using - `mypage.html` which is the HTML for Mrs. Soistmann's website, and `style.css` which is where you will be adding all of your CSS.
+One for each of the two files you'll be using - `mypage.html` which is where you will past the html from your website, and `style.css` which is where you will be adding all of your CSS.

+First, let's copy in your html.
+Open the html-7 lab in another tab, copy all of the html and text from the `mypage.html` file and then paste it in the `mypage.html` file in this lab.

 Down below, you should notice a tab for the terminal.
 Just like the last lab, we don't really need the terminal until we submit, so let's open a browser tab down there by clicking the + next to the terminal tab and clicking _Browser_.

 Then type in `/mypage.html` after the 8083 just like you did in the last lab and then press return (or enter).

-You should now see a preview of Mrs. Soistmann's website.
-You might notice that it looks a bit different than yours.
-Click on the `mypage.html` tab and see where her HTML is a little different than yours.
+You should now see a preview of your website.

+*Check with your teacher now to be sure you're ready to move on.*

 Now, click on the `style.css` tab and let's add some style.